i-Run/testy-box/README.md

 ### WithDatabaseLoaded

-This extension depends on a [DatasourceExtension](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/DatasourceExtension.html) and run a [Flyway](https://flywaydb.org/) migration on the related DB catalog.
+This extension depends on a [DatasourceExtension](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/DatasourceExtension.html) and runs a [Flyway](https://flywaydb.org/) migration on the related DB catalog.

-The SQL scripts to be run shall be located into `db.migration.<catalog>` in the classpath, where `<catalog>` is the name of DataSource catalog.
+The SQL scripts shall be located into `db.migration.<catalog>` in the classpath, where `<catalog>` is the name of DataSource catalog.
 The names of the SQL files shall match [Flyway naming convention](https://flywaydb.org/documentation/migrations#naming).

-The SQL scripts are run at `BeforeAll` step.
-They allow to create the database shema.
+The SQL scripts are run **before all the test methods**.
+They are expected to be used to create the database schema.

 ```java
 private static final WithInMemoryDatasource wDataSource = WithInMemoryDatasource